hardenedlinux/hardenedlinux.github.io/_posts/2016-01-10-hardening-your-desktop-linux-mint-with-grsec.markdown

 ##--[ 2.
 PaX flags: paxctl-ng & pax-bites

 [PaX flags](https://en.wikibooks.org/wiki/Grsecurity/Appendix/PaX_Flags) is provided by PaX/Grsecurity to tell the kernel which mitigations should be used in the specific binary.
-More falgs are active, more security you gains.
-But some binaries are not working with some PaX flags, e.g: JIT can't work with MPROTECT.
+More flags are enabled, more security you gains.
+But some binaries doesn't work with some PaX flags, e.g: JIT can't work with MPROTECT.
 For the sake of making PaX/Grsecurity work with Linux Mint, we'll have to disable some mitigations in some binaries.
 I wrote a tool is called [pax-bites](https://github.com/hardenedlinux/pax-bites), which utilize paxctl-ng to add/delete PaX flags.
 The config file of pax-bites is very easy to write.
 The format is like this:
 <pre>
-file\_path;flags
+file_path;flags
 </pre>

-For example, I'm using (this config)[https://github.com/hardenedlinux/hardenedlinux_profiles/raw/master/linux-mint_desktop/pax_flags_mint17.config):
+For example, I'm using [this config](https://github.com/hardenedlinux/hardenedlinux_profiles/raw/master/linux-mint_desktop/pax_flags_mint17.config):
 <pre>
 cat pax_flags_mint17.config
 /usr/lib/jvm/java-7-openjdk-amd64/jre/bin/java;m